 Consider inventory loans if you need to:

-Purchase inventory to prepare for busy seasonsThe process for inventory loans for small businesses is relatively simple, easy, and straightforward.
+The process for getting inventory loans for small businesses is relatively simple, easy, and straightforward.

 First, compare lenders and banks who offer these loans to purchase inventory.
 Look at the funding time, repayment terms, and interest rates.
 Online lenders typically have faster turnaround times for approval and funding.

 Yardline, for example, offers the best rates and terms to meet your business funding needs in as fast as 24 hours.
-Funding is available as new inventory is ordered and applicants can expect rates from 1-2% per month.
+Funding is available as new inventory is ordered, and applicants can expect rates from 1-2% per month.

 Next, you’ll need to gather all the required documentation.
 This can include business and personal tax returns, bank statements, inventory lists, balance sheets, profit and loss statements, future sales predictions, etc.

-Lastly, it’s time to apply for the loan and once approved, funds can be received within days, depending on the lender.
+Lastly, it’s time to apply for the loan, and once approved, funds can be received within days, depending on the lender.
 And, if you are not approved, there are plenty of other funding options available.

 Our one, simple application provides applicants access to a suite of funding solutions, including inventory financing, small business loans, business and personal credit cards, revolving lines of credit, SBA loans, and so much more.
 Plus, our team will walk you through your options and get you the funding you qualify for (from $5k to $20 million).